-It's nearly impossible to prevail in a long-term disability case without undergoing regular medical treatment.
+Regular medical treatment.
+It's nearly impossible to prevail in a long-term disability case without going for regular medical treatment.
 Your insurer will expect you to make visits to your primary care physician and appropriate specialists at regular intervals.
 If you suffer from a psychiatric condition such as depression or anxiety, you should be seeing a mental health provider, preferably a psychiatrist or psychologist, at least monthly.
-Physical impairments should be supported by objective testing, including x-rays, MRIs, or CT scans, whenever possible.
+If you have a physical impairment, you should be visiting the doctor regularly and your doctor should be giving you objective tests, including x-rays, MRIs, or CT scans, whenever possible.

-Occasionally disability claims are denied due to insufficient medical evidence because the insurance company has failed to obtain all your medical records.
+Missing medical records.
+Occasionally disability claims are denied due to insufficient medical evidence just because the insurance company has failed to obtain all your medical records.
 Ask your disability carrier for a list of the records it has requested and those it has received.
 If records are missing, make sure that your insurer requests the appropriate records.
 Some persistence may be required.

 If you're in the process of filing an LTD claim or are already receiving LTD benefits, be aware that your insurance company may ask investigators to follow you and take video surveillance.
-If you're recorded performing activities that are inconsistent with your allegations of disability, your claim could be denied or your previously awarded could be benefits terminated.
+If investigators record you performing activities that are inconsistent with your allegations of disability, your claim could be denied -- or your previously awarded benefits could be terminated.

 The best advice for dealing with the threat of video surveillance is to act in accordance with your doctor's restrictions.
 If your physician has advised you to walk with a cane and avoid lifting more than five pounds, don't shovel the snow in your driveway or bring heavy bags of groceries in from your car.
 Doing so could place your health and your disability benefits in jeopardy.